alexander-guesnon/neighborhood-map/README.md

 ## Outline

-- The application needs to be able to do the following :
+- This is what the application should do:

   - Filter Locations
   - List View